TheBigSasha/Tutorial-3-COMP250-Fall2020/README.md

-# COMP250 Fall 2020 Tutorial 2
+# COMP250 Fall 2020 Tutorial 3

-## Write some code for the mafia
+## Help the police catch the Pizza mafia
 Try to write the code in the master branch and then checkout the Solved branch in order to see how I solved the problem!

 ## Install instructions